rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 This release consists of 64 enhancements.
 Of those enhancements, 24 have graduated to Stable, 20 are entering Beta, and 18 have entered in Alpha.

+There are also several notable [deprecations and removals](#deprecations-and-removals) that in this release; make sure to read about those if you already run an older version of Kubernetes.

 ## Release theme and logo

 <Logo image size is recommended to be no more than 2160px\> {{\< figure src="/images/blog/YYYY-MM-DD-kubernetes-1.XX-release/k8s-1.XX.png" alt="Kubernetes v1.XX logo" class="release-logo" \>}}